Ignorance is Bliss: A Game of Regret: Introduction

-After this, we allow for the possibility that the ex-post information available depends not only on one's own choice but also on the choices of others.
-Precisely, we consider an environment wherein a large number of regret averse individuals choose from a common choice set.
-We show that such an environment is not a series of independent decision problems to be analysed in isolation, but is in fact a rich multi-player behavioural game, that we term the regret game.
-When the behaviour of others can impact one's ex-post information, for certain parameter specifications the regret game is a game of coordination that admits multiple equilibria; this despite the fact that the same individuals all have a strictly dominant choice when faced with the same decision problem in isolation.
+What we believe is the most important point made in this paper is captured by the story above:\ the ex-post information available to an individual may depend not only on her own choice but also (probabilistically) on the choices of others.
+The general topic of how individual psychological motives can lead to socially interdependent decisions is quite underexplored.\footnote{Certainly as compared with that of single-agent informational preferences and with that of standard spillovers in information acquisition due to private signals, e.g., models of herding \cite{BikhchandaniHirshleifer:1992:JPE,Banerjee:1992:QJE} and social learning \cite{DeGroot:1974:JASA}.} To illustrate formally how this phenomenon can have impact, we define a simple environment - the {\it regret game} - wherein a large group of like-minded regret averse individuals choose from a common binary choice set.
+Just as in the story above, one choice is safe and the other risky.
+Each individual's choice probabilistically impacts the ex-post information of everyone else.
+For an open set of parameters the regret game is a game of coordination that admits multiple equilibria; and this despite the fact that all individuals share a unique optimal choice when faced with the same decision problem in isolation.
 Theorem \ref{thm:Nashmany} is a precise statement of this.